Richard Stubbs

 Richard Stubbs (born 4 November 1957) is an Australian radio and television presenter, writer and comedian.

 Career

 Stubbs was educated at Wesley College, Melbourne, where he was school captain.
 He then completed a Bachelor of Economics degree.

 After a try-out routine at Melbourne's Last Laugh comedy theatre in 1983, Stubbs' style of anecdotal comedy, based on real-life experience, proved successful.
 His ability to hold an audience with his sharp delivery and rapid-fire ad libs earned him a reputation as the hottest arrival on the comedy scene.
 Since then, Stubbs has performed in many Australian and international comedy venues, including Montreal, Los Angeles, London and New York.

 Stubbs' TV credits include that of writer, interviewer, co-host, host, actor and comedian.
-His live performances were refined by the experience of hosting 121 Tonight Live shows on Friday evenings on Channel 7 nationally from 1990 to 1993.
+His live performances were refined by the experience of hosting 121 Tonight Live shows on Friday evenings on the Seven Network nationally from 1990 to 1993.